udit-thakkar/Logistic-Regression-LEAN-SIX-SIGMA/README.md

 </div>

 ### Article
-In this [Article](https://www.samirsaci.com/lean-six-sigma-with-python-logistic-regression/), we will implement Logistic Regression with Python to estimate the impact of a daily productivity bonus on your warehouse operators picking productivity.
+We will implement Logistic Regression with Python to estimate the impact of a daily productivity bonus on your warehouse operators picking productivity.

 ### Scenario
 You are Reginal Director of a Logistic Company (3PL) and you have 22 warehouses in your scope.